-A survey of the American religious experience from the colonial period to the present that focuses upon the various historic forms of Christianity and emphasized the role of religion in American social, cultural, intellectual, and political development.
-Prerequisite: HIS 201-202 or by permission of the instructor.
+This course is a survey of the American religious experience from the colonial period to the present that focuses upon the various historic forms of Christianity and emphasized the role of religion in American social, cultural, intellectual, and political development.
+Prerequisites: HIS 201-202 or by permission of the instructor.
 Fall.